 Pictured below is an old stlye mechanical gyro in the background and a newer electronic piezo crystal detector in the foreground.
 Notice the huge size difference, not to mention the much improved performance of the newer electronic ones.

 The gyro itself simply plugs into your rudder/tail rotor channel of your receiver and your tail rotor servo then plugs into the gyro.
 In short, the gyro is in full control of your tail rotor and interprets tail rotor commands from the receiver.
-Only when the pilot sends a tail rotor command to the helicopter, the gyro will allow the helicopter to turn, how fast it turns depends on the amount of transmitter stick movement – at least for a heading hold gyro – our next topic.
+Only when the pilot sends a tail rotor command to the helicopter, will the gyro allow the helicopter to turn.
+How fast it turns depends on the amount of transmitter stick movement – at least for a heading hold gyro – our next topic.

 When you go RC helicopter gyro shopping, you will be faced with two main choices – Heading Hold - HH (also called Heading Lock) or Yaw Rate (YR) gyros.